lemonmade/react-stylish/docs/connect.md

 MyComponent = Stylish.connect(styles)(MyComponent)
 ```

 `Stylish.connect` takes a style object and an options object (described below), and returns a function to which you pass your actual component.
-Because of the structure of this application, you can use it as an [ES2016 decorator]():
+Because of the structure of this application, you can use it as an [ES2016 decorator][es6-decorator-url]:

 ```javascript
 let styles = Stylish.create();